oreillymedia/production-resources/head-first-production/index.md

 <section data-type="sect2" id="head_first_production_workflow">
 <h2>Head First Production Workflow</h2>

+<p>For the art library and a guide to getting started writing a Head First book, see https://github.com/oreillymedia/headfirst-author-materials.
+Your editor can set you up with access.</p>

 <p>Head First books are unique in many ways, including the production process.
 For one, Head First books do not receive a copyedit, but undergo a robust proofread with a brief review period by the author.
 Please note that authors will have only two review periods for Head First books (QC1 and QC2).</p>